 - The Nobel Prizing-winning economist Paul Krugman said he chose to study economics because it was the closest field to psychohistory in the real world.

 - The Winklevoss brothers widely-publicized investment in Bitcoin claimed to be influenced by the book.

 - When SpaceX launched a Tesla Roadster into space in 2018, there was a copy of Foundation on board.

 The story’s epic scale illuminates a core central theme: the cyclical nature of civilization.
 Even the most powerful empires end given a long enough timeline.
 Nothing lasts forever.
-Today, tech companies dominate business, the modern life, and stock market capitalizations.
+Today, tech companies dominate business, modern life, and stock market capitalization.
 They can appear invincible and able to buy or snuff out any competition.
 Yet, 50 years ago, not one existed.

 Jeff Bezos knows how precarious the situation can be for those who wear the crown.
 The unofficial motto for Amazon, Day 1, encapsulates the peril succinctly of those who fail to remain vigilant about the thin line separating growth and decay.
 Even if you are the richest man in the world atop the most valuable company in the world in the richest country in the history of mankind, everyday is still Day 1.
 You can never really take tomorrow for granted.
 Ever.